 In 1828 the Abyssinian Meeting House was incorporated in Portland, two years after six African American men wrote a letter to the editor condemning the segregation and racism they faced in the Second Congregational Church.
 The meeting house served as the hub of African American life for 86 years, and it was also an important part of the Underground Railroad in Maine.

-It’s currently undergoing ongoing restoration efforts and is only open to the public through the India Street tour with Portland Landmarks, which was offered in 2018 partnership with the restoration committee (currently planned for 2019).
-You can also view the meeting house and more on the self-guided Portland Freedom Trail walking tour (PDF guide here).
+It’s currently undergoing ongoing restoration efforts and is not open to the public.
+You can also view the outside of the meeting house and more on the self-guided Portland Freedom Trail walking tour (PDF guide here).

 Additional stop near Bangor: There’s a small park in Brewer, Maine with an Underground Railroad memorial called “North to Freedom” (located at Chamberlain Freedom Park).